0xDBFB7/ionprinter/documents/log/construction.md

 The gear and stepper system was causing some consternation; first, the torque is extremely low, only ~1g.
 I was reminded of SMA muscle wire, which is often used for this exact application.

+####

+Almost broke my hand on the wall just now!
+Went outside for a nice little bike ride.
+I'm not focusing hard enough on this project.
+Very interesting mental state ATM.